Rate Limiting

 PathRateLimiter limitations

-PathRateLimiter creates a single rate limit counter per path, shared across all callers.
+PathRateLimiter creates a rate limit counter per actual request path.
+For example, /users/123 and /users/456 have separate counters.
 This means:

 - No per-project isolation